minetest-mods-camp/arena_lib/DOCS.md

 ```
 arena_lib.register_minigame("yourmod", {parameter1, parameter2 etc})
 ```
-"yourmod" is how arena_lib will store your mod inside its storage, and it's also what it needs in order to understand you're referring to that specific mod (that's why almost every `arena_lib` function contains "mod" as a parameter).
-You'll need it when calling for commands or callbacks.
+"yourmod" is how arena_lib will store your mod inside its storage, and it's also what it needs in order to understand you're referring to that specific mod (that's why almost every `arena_lib` function contains "mod" as a parameter).You'll need it when calling for commands or callbacks. **Use the same name you used in mod.conf or some features won't be available**.
 The second field, on the contrary, is a table of parameters: they define the very features of your minigame.
 They are:
 * `prefix`: what's going to appear in most of the lines printed by your mod.
 Default is `[Arena_lib] `
 * `hub_spawn_point`: where players will be teleported when a match _in your mod_ ends.
 Default is `{ x = 0, y = 20, z = 0 }`